The 20 Best Places to Live in the Mountains in the U.S.

 9. Asheville, North Carolina

 The median home price in Asheville is $264,450, while the average annual salary is $43,070.
 The biggest employment sectors in this area are education, manufacturing, social services, and healthcare.
-There is plenty for this city’s residents to enjoy, including farm-to-table restaurants, access to hiking on the Appalachian Trail, and multiple art galleries.

 8. Homer, Alaska

 Homer is a location that will suit many people.
 Not only is it a mountain town, but it is also a seaside town.
-Many of the restaurants serve delicious dishes made from locally-caught seafood, but many of Homer’s residents enjoy fishing for their own food.
+Many of the restaurants serve delicious dishes made from locally caught seafood, but many of Homer’s residents enjoy fishing for their own food.

 If you have not considered living in Alaska before, then some financial benefits may inspire you to move to this beautiful state.
 Residents each receive a share of government revenues, and there are many programs to fund education.